 Frequently Asked Questions

-What types of images can I submit?
+What types of images can be submitted?

 Yes; if your image fits the criteria described on the website, please submit it.
-Researchers in any biomedical or biological field producing any type of visually compelling images or videos are encouraged to participate.
+Researchers in any biological field producing any type of visually compelling images or videos are encouraged to participate.
 We want to share the large spectrum of research with the public, so the greater variety, the better!

 What types of videos can I submit?